Post contains affiliate links.

 Put together bags for the homeless.

-Our moms group at church does this every winter.
-We take gallon sized bags and fill them with: jerky, protein bars, candy, hand warmers, pop top cans of soup, sanitary items and more.
-These are distributed to the homeless who come by our church.
+Our MomSpot group at church does this every winter.
+We take gallon sized bags and fill them with: jerky, protein bars, candy, hand warmers, pop-top cans of soup, sanitary items and more.
+These are distributed to the homeless who come to our church.
 You can keep a stash in your vehicle to hand out.

 Other ideas for Non-Gift Christmas Traditions: